 Equal Justice Works was awarded a grant from Attorney General Lisa Madigan of Illinois to place four Foreclosure Fellows throughout Illinois to assist distressed and at-risk homeowners and tenants.

-The funds came from the recent $25 billion foreclosure settlement with the nation’s five largest banks.
-Foreclosure Fellows will be placed with one of four host sites—Chicago Legal Clinic, Chicago Volunteer Legal Services, Lawyers’ Committee for Better Housing, and the University of Illinois College of Law and Community Preservation Clinic.
+Funding for this program came from a $25 billion foreclosure settlement with the nation’s five largest banks.
+Foreclosure Fellows were placed with one of four host sites——Chicago Legal Clinic, Chicago Volunteer Legal Services, Lawyers’ Committee for Better Housing, and the University of Illinois College of Law and Community Preservation Clinic.

 The State of Illinois invested in foreclosure prevention solutions that will produce effective and sustainable practices for the future and serve as an innovative model for other states to replicate.
 Lawyers are instrumental in negotiating new financing terms, defending against predatory practices and holding the lenders to the process required under law.
 Success of the foreclosure settlement agreement depends on the assistance of lawyers who are committed to helping people keep their homes.
 Bringing in a network of talented lawyers to assist victims of the foreclosure crisis is critical to preventing mortgage abuses in the future.
 Equal Justice Works Foreclosure Fellows in Illinois will join this network and collaborate with one another to develop effective practices, share lessons learned and advance policy reforms that will help meet the goals of the foreclosure settlement agreement nationwide.